AlphaHasher/alphahasher.github.io/_posts/2024-11-13-tattoos-and-christianity.md

 In this period (the time in which this law was written), there was a lot of worship centered around the dead.
 There was curses of the dead, worship of the dead, etc. Does this still apply to us today?
-I would say no because the law has been fulfilled by Christ (Matt 5:17\-20\).
+I would say no because the law has been fulfilled by Christ (Matt 5:17-20).
 With this in mind I would however warn against getting a tattoo, even if it is not “for the dead.”
 Why?
 2 reasons.

-2. Tattoos focus on external adornment: In view of Paul’s counsel against adornment (1 Peter 3:3\) — being minimally external and maximally internal — and in view of his counsel that the adornment or the hair not signify excessive preoccupation with looks, I would say tattoos do go under this category because of their high preoccupation with looks, because to choose to get an adornment that will be with you forever is a too high\-level commitment to adornment.
+2. Tattoos focus on external adornment: In view of Paul’s counsel against adornment (1 Peter 3:3) — being minimally external and maximally internal — and in view of his counsel that the adornment or the hair not signify excessive preoccupation with looks, I would say tattoos do go under this category because of their high preoccupation with looks, because to choose to get an adornment that will be with you forever is a too high-level commitment to adornment.

 6. Missionary impact: Let's say that you get a tattoo today.
 That same tattoo may be a huge stumbling block among Muslim peoples God is going to take you to in 10 years.
 You don't know what the future holds.